sepal-contrib/coverage_analysis/doc/en.rst

 .. note::

-    The image will be dynamically reevaluate and recentered on every change
+    The image will be dynamically re-evaluated and re-centered on every change

 Export dataset
 --------------

 Once you're happy with the information displayed then can be exported to be further used in a GIS software or in a GEE process.
-The tool provide 2 main exportation options, as an asset(in GEE) or as a Tif file in SEPAL.
+The tool provides 2 main exportation options, as an asset(in GEE) or as a Tif file in SEPAL.

 Both use the GEE export system and share the same set of parameter: